 How to Convert an SGLI Policy to a VGLI Policy

 Should you convert Servicemembers Group Life Insurance (SGLI) policy to Veterans’ Group Life Insurance (VGLI) policy?
-There are several factors to consider before assuming you should convert.
+It can be a great option, but there are several factors to consider before making the call.

 Advertising Disclosure.